 “The nine mannequin pieces in the show, (‘oddities and hybrids’, according to the artist) continue Fayyazi’s formal investigations into seemingly disparate materials and found items, woven together with ostentatious care and prominent knots, ties and bindings.
 Balls of yarn, hair and wire mesh are wrapped to chimney hood vents, funnels, fiberglass, armatures and plaster, creating grotesque figures that ooze (literally, in some cases) with angst-ridden turmoil.
 In these figures, Fayyazi presses deformities, desecrations and physical exaggerations into service of her analogies of a ‘crippled, dysfunctional society’.
 The anger is resigned and philosophical, the mannequins are comically absurd in their twisted impotence and thwarted physicality.”
 (Van Eynde)

-Motifs in Mrs Dalloway often refer to the constant anxiety of the threat of oppression that the sensitive felt at the time, oppression from religion, science, or social convention.
+Motifs in Mrs Dalloway often refer to the constant anxiety of the threat of oppression that the sensitive felt at the time, oppression from society, science, or convention.
 As Fayyazi portrays the overbearing flood of world news and global violence as reoccurring chaotic, deformed beings – all sculptures and therefore depictions without words – Woolf writes instead of the image of floods to signify oppression – for in her view traditional English society itself pulls under those too weak to withstand it.
 Lady Bradshaw, for example, eventually succumbs to Sir William’s bullying, overbearing presence.
 The narrator says “she had gone under,” that her will became “water-logged” and eventually sank into his.
 Septimus is also sucked under society’s tide by pressure.
 Earlier in the day, before he commits suicide, from the window he sees everything as though it was underwater.
 Trees drag their branches through the air as though dragging through water, the daylight is “watery gold,” and his hand on the sofa reminds him of floating in seawater.
 Notably the dress pictured here in Fayyazi’s ‘Performance‘ not only suggest the role of a mermaid who withstands the flood, but also resonates with the colours of Mrs Dalloway’s own dress.
 Peter sees Clarissa in a “silver-green mermaid’s dress” at her party, “lolloping on the waves.”
 Between this mermaid’s dress and her ease in bobbing through her party guests, Clarissa manages to stay afloat.
 However, at points she identifies with Septimus’s purpose in fighting the cycle and going under, even if she won’t give in to the temptation herself.

 And so perhaps the defiant but anxious, and certainly cathartic works of Fayyazi are part of her own inner part human, part-sea creature; a signpost to remaining afloat in times when the flood of consciousness and all the gore that it brings with it, threatens to take us under also.
 Thank goodness Fayyazi takes after Clarissa then, in her navigation of the stream of life, and not Woolf whose own sensitivities swallowed her up entirely in the end driving her to suicide.
 Rather than twist and turn in the tide better to tackle the evils society throws at us any way we can and stay afloat, one method for which would be to take the occasional break for a simple cup of tea.